r-stein/sublime-boxy/README.md

 ### Share The Love

 I've put a lot of time and effort into making `Boxy Theme` awesome.
-If you like the project and see its potential, pledge now.
-Every dollar helps!
+If you love it, you can buy me a coffee.
+Every cup helps!
 I promise it will be a good investment 😉

 **Donate with:**